-An undiscovered Argentine beverage
+An undiscovered Argentinian liquor

 When we think of Argentina and its alcoholic beverages, the first thought that goes through someone’s head may lead them to the superb wine produced in the Mendoza region, or maybe, to an herbal liqueur called Fernet.

 Fernet, is one of the best known Italian bitters and is also produced in Argentina.
 When it’s mixed with Coca-Cola it becomes a favorite of the Argentinians.
-However, this article is about a liqueur that is less popular than Fernet.
+However, this article is about a liquor that is less popular than Fernet.
 I would argue that this liqueur has quite an interesting story behind its label.
 This is the story about a traditional Argentinian drink.
 This local product involves an ancient elaboration process.
 This Blog is about something unique: the Yatay liqueur.

 Yatay liqueur is an alcoholic beverage in which macerated palm fruit is mixed with sugar syrup and pure alcohol.
 The process is an ancient method that has been practiced for centuries in Argentina.

-This Argentinian liqueur is made from the fruit that grows on the Butia Yatay palm.
+This Argentinian beverage is made from the fruit that grows on the Butia Yatay palm.
 The plant is native to southern Brazil, Paraguay, Uruguay, and Northeastern Argentina.
 It is an extremely long-lived palm and forms large palm groves in its regions of origin.
 Many of these palm groves have disappeared due to deforestation.
 The largest preserved area where this palm is found is in El Palmar National Park, located in the province of Entre Ríos in Argentina, the park stretches for more than 8500 hectares.
 The fruit beared by this palm has a bittersweet taste, it is a very fibrous fruit with no pulp.
 The peculiar flavor profile of the yatay palm fruit makes it difficult to use in the preparation of food products such as sweets.
 However, liqueur production has taken advantage of these uncommon flavors to produce one of the most

 uncommon liqueurs on the market.

-The liqueur elaboration
+The liquor elaboration

 It is such a simple process that many Argentinians are making it for themselves at home.